dhellmann/pymotw-3/source/json/index.rst

     :caption:
     :start-after: #end_pymotw_header

-Since :mod:`json` converts string values to unicode objects, they need to be re-encoded as ASCII strings before they can be used as keyword arguments to the class constructor.
+Since ``json`` converts string values to unicode objects, they need to be re-encoded as ASCII strings before they can be used as keyword arguments to the class constructor.